borgbase/vorta.borgbase.com/contributing/index.md

 # Contributing
 First off, thanks for taking the time to contribute!

 All contributions that improve Vorta for everyone are welcome.
+This includes bug fixes, new features, translations, answering questions or improving documentation.

-Before coding a new feature it's usually best to discuss it with other users on [GitHub](https://github.com/borgbase/vorta/issues) or [Matrix](https://matrix.to/#/#vorta:matrix.org).
+Before actually coding a new feature it's usually best to discuss it with other users and maintainers on [GitHub Discussions](https://github.com/borgbase/vorta/discussions).

 If your questions are Borg-specific it might be advisable to join the #borgbackup IRC channel on chat.freenode.net instead.
 Matrix is very suitable to be used as an always-on IRC-client, simply [register/identify to NickServ](https://github.com/matrix-org/matrix-appservice-irc/wiki/End-user-FAQ#how-do-i-registeridentify-to-nickserv) and then join the room `#freenode_#borgbackup:matrix.org`.